 How does HIPAA Affect Addiction Treatment Providers?

-As covered entities, treatment providers are responsible for addressing all provisions of both the Privacy Rule and the Security Rule.
+Addiction treatment providers are required by law to abide by 42 CFR Part 2 regulations but, as Covered Entities, providers are also responsible for addressing all provisions of both the Privacy Rule and the Security Rule.
 Many of the Privacy Rule requirements must be addressed outside the realm of the EHR itself, such as having a sound set of HIPAA policies, providing training to all workforce members, posting notices, and supporting the patients’ rights granted by HIPAA.

 To ensure compliance, consider the answers to the three questions listed above to ensure that all your e-PHI is protected against any reasonably anticipated threats and vulnerabilities.
 Doing this will help to protect both your organization and your patients.